 With this vinyl siding calculator, you can quickly estimate the amount of materials and the total cost of this fashionable siding type.
-The tool answers the question "how many vinyl wall panels do I need?" and what will be the total vinyl siding cost if you want to cover the whole exterior area of your house.
+The tool answers the following questions:

 About vinyl siding

-Although vinyl panels can be joined without great effort, they have to be treated in a particular manner when attached to some edges like windows or other walls.
+Although we can join vinyl panels without great effort, they have to be treated in a particular manner when attached to some edges like windows or other walls.
 The trim pieces have to be used to keep everything in appropriate positions.
 The most popular ones are:

-- starter strip - as a base at the bottom of the wall,
+- Starter strip - as a base at the bottom of the wall; and

-Each of these trimmings has to be nailed to the wall, but it's important not to do it too loosely or too tightly.
+We have to nail each of these trimmings to the wall, but it's important not to do it too loosely or tightly.
 The recommended interval between adjacent nails should be between 1 and 2 feet.

 How to estimate material needed?

-- the length of starter strip equals the width of the wall (the bottom part),
+- The length of the starter strip equals the width of the wall (the bottom part);

 Vinyl siding cost - an example of use

-Let's assume that we want to cover the wall of 10 ft height and 30 ft width with a single door and a pair of windows.
-We consider standard door and windows sizes (8' x 3' and 3' x 5' respectively).
+Let's assume we want to cover the wall of 10 ft in height and 30 ft in width with a single door and a pair of windows.
+We consider standard door and window sizes (8' × 3' and 3' × 5', respectively).

 - Calculate the area of raw wall:

-- Find out the total area of door and windows:
+- Find out the total area of the door and windows:

 - The final area to cover is equal to:

-- Taking into account 10% waste, the total amount of material needed to cover such area can be estimated as:
+- Taking into account 10% waste, we can estimate the total amount of material needed to cover such area as:

-- If we use a standard segments (12 ft length and 10 in width), the total number of vinyl wall panels can be worked out as:
+- If we use standard segments (12 ft in length and 10 in width), we can work out the total number of vinyl wall panels as:

-270.6 ft² / (12 ft * 10 in) = 27.06.
-It's highly probable that we will be able to buy only full panels, which means that the result has to be rounded to the next integer number,
+270.6 ft² / (12 ft × 10 in) = 27.06.
+We will probably be able to buy only full panels, which means that the result has to be rounded to the next integer number,

 - Undersill length equals: